 This is the second year we will be offering family learning, having piloted our offer in 2018.
 We’ve had good feedback, and learned a lot from the families who’ve come on board.
 If you’d like to know about future dates, join our family learning mailing list.

-Book a family learning date today, from £25 per family
+Book a 2019 Thames Adventures date today, from £25 per family:

 What will we do on the day?